jaysonh/Dmx4Artists/README.md

 ### OSX

-If you receive an error message when using this library then follow these steps:
+First step: Run the install_dependencies.command script in the dependencies/osx folder.
+If there are still problems then try the following steps:

 1. Check that you have libftd2xx.1.2.2.dylib in the /usr/local/lib folder: ls -al /usr/local/lib/libftd2xx*
 2. If not copy it from the dependencies/osx folder (requires sudo)